tylercandler/TylerCandler/README.md

 ### Hi there 👋
-This is a repository containing many projects that I 've completed while wokring towards my degree in the Smead Aerospace Program at CU Boulder
+This is a repository containing many projects that I've completed while wokring towards my degree in the Smead Aerospace Program at CU Boulder

 <!--